rob22202/UrlPyrate/README.md

 =========

 # UrlPyrate Version 1.0
-# UrlPyrate (aka PerfectGirlfriend) 200s every/any HTTP request, serving default content.
+# UrlPyrate 200s every/any HTTP request, serving default content.
 # Use with a DNS blackhole for funtimes.

 # This script was written by rob22202@gmail.com @rob22202